One big advantage of using Canny is you can organize customer feedback.

-Depending on your company, you may want to organize feedback differently.
+Depending on your company, you may want to organize customer feedback differently.

-There are 3 main ways you can group feedback within Canny:
+There are 3 main ways you can organize feedback within Canny:

 How your company is set up will help determine the best way for you to set Canny up for your team.